BlockChain-Station/docs/technology/faq.md

 You can store ENTER on our official PWA wallet for mobile and desktop.

-Please note that the above wallets only support EnterChain Network ENTER. **They do not support ERC20 or BEP2.**
+Please note that the above wallets only support Blockchain Station™ Network ENTER. **They do not support ERC20 or BEP2.**

 We are working with other wallet providers to add compatibility for the ENTER token.

-## EnterChain network
+## Blockchain Station™ network

-### What is EnterChain?
+### What is Blockchain Station™?

 Opera is a fully decentralized blockchain network with smart contracts integration for applications.
 It is compatible with the Ethereum Virtual Machine and powered by Enter's HBFT consensus.
 Thus, smart contracts developed on Ethereum can run on Enter, with an increase of scalability and security.

 ### Is Enter compatible with Ethereum smart contracts?

 Yes.
-EnterChain Network is fully compatible with the Ethereum Virtual Machine (EVM).
+Blockchain Station™ Network is fully compatible with the Ethereum Virtual Machine (EVM).
 It also has Web3JS API and RPC support.\
 All smart contracts written in Solidity or Vyper, compiled and deployed on Ethereum, are fully compatible with the Opera Network.

 ### Is Enter compatible with Cosmos SDK?